davidvalenteam/gitstats/README.md

 Git Stats gives a quick overview of a Git repository: the total commits, total lines added, total lines removed, lines added by user, lines removed by user, etc.

+## dotnet global tool

+The project is published at [NuGet](https://www.nuget.org/packages/GitStats/) as a global tool.
+To install and used it:

+> dotnet tool install --global GitStats

+> gitstats

 ## How to use it

 > GitStats.exe -i [Git Repository Folder]